JoBCB/HackingP2_2019/Read_Me_Files/Read_Me_Yorben.md

 <details>
  <summary> What is the meaning of choreography? </summary>

-* Inspected the reading possibilities in a flyer
+* It strives to testify to the plasticity and wealth of our ability to re-conceive and detach ourselves from positions of certainty.
-* Graphic design
+* Planning over a class of ideas,

 </details>